daviddemeter/splatbenchmarks/README.md

 1. Pre-training files such as chess.train400K.txt which contain full game traces and are used to train a model with background knowledge of gameplay, and

-2. fine-tuning files such as chess.finetune50K.txt where contain partial game traces up to time t at which point a probing question is posed (details on probing tasks are provided in the paper).
+2. Fine-tuning files such as chess.finetune50K.txt where contain partial game traces up to time t at which point a probing question is posed (details on probing tasks are provided in the paper).

 The numerical part of each filename indicates the number of games contained in the file.
 The chess data set contain the additional file chess.legal.txt, which like the fine-tuning files contain partial game traces up to time t, followed by an enumeration of all legal moves for the current board configuration.